daoslies/Constitutional/README.md

        The loss curves provided by this step show us that training is occuring (i.e. the model is becoming better at recreating the revised responses provided by step 2)

-       But the metric we care about for actually evaluating the model on the epistemic humility behavioural axis is the score provided by the judge model in step 2.
+       But the metric we care about for actually evaluating the model on the epistemic humility behavioural axis, is the score provided by the judge model in step 2.

-- The loop then repeats: the model trained in step 3 of the previous iteration is used to generate responses in step 1 of the next iteration, and those responses are evaluated in step 2 (Evaluate Responses).
+- The loop then repeats: the model trained in step 3 of the previous iteration is used to generate responses in step 1 of the next iteration, and those responses are evaluated in step 2.

 ---